 Up until 1966, Drabowsky is a footnote in baseball history despite occasional flashes of brilliance.
 In addition to the Musial milestone, as he put it, “I’m in the records for some real beauties.”14 On June 2, 1957, he hit four batters with pitches in 3⅔ innings, tying a major-league record.
 He plunked future teammate Frank Robinson twice in that outing.
 He was the losing pitcher on July 13, 1963, when Early Wynn finally captured his 300th win.
 He narrowly missed another chance at trivia-quiz immortality on April 30, 1961, when Willie Mays hit four home runs against the Braves.
 During the game, Mays also flied out to center against Drabowsky in the fifth inning.
 Drabowsky recalled years later that Mays hit the ball to the warning track.
 “Right now I’m sorry that I didn’t give up that home run because it would have been a great feat,” Moe said.15

-In 1966 Drabowsky joined a relief corps that already included Stu Miller, Dick Hall, and Eddie Fisher.
+In 1966 Drabowsky joined a relief corps that included Stu Miller, Dick Hall, and (by June) Eddie Fisher.
 Not pitching well in the first two months of 1966, he asked pitching coach Harry Brecheen if he could throw every other night in the bullpen.
 The routine helped Drabowsky, as did the talent around him.
 “Maybe Moe got back his confidence when he joined us,” said Sherm Lollar, the bullpen coach for the Orioles.
 “We were a contender and could support his pitching.”16 Drabowsky became part of a lights-out relief corps.

 As the weather warmed up, so did Drabowsky’s sense of humor.
 He wore a four-foot gopher snake around his neck one day as he strolled into work one day in Anaheim, scaring Paul Blair out of the clubhouse.
 A small garter snake placed in Camilo Carreon’s pocket sent Cam through the roof.
 Drabowsky liked snakes so much that he cultivated relationships with pet-shop owners, who would let him borrow the snakes.
 Luis Aparicio was a frequent target, but was forgiving enough to team up with Moe on other pranks.
 On one occasion Drabowsky and Aparicio swiped a huge papier-mâché Buddha from a Chinese art show in their hotel and placed it outside Charlie Lau’s door.